How to prototype sticky elements on scroll

 Exploring the default events in the sticky element widget

 In order to better understand the functioning of these elements, let’s have a closer look at their predefined events.

-Three sets of events are in place to provide the interaction: two ‘On page load’ + ‘Set value‘ and an ‘On scroll’ + ‘Move’.
+Three sets of events are in place: two ‘On page load’ + ‘Set value‘ and an ‘On scroll’ + ‘Move’.

 The ‘On page load’ + ‘Set value’ events are applied to the two initial position labels (y and x coordinates) that come with the widget, therefore both of them will be replaced with their initial position value when the page loads.
 These initial position values are stored to be used later to define scrolling conditions.